MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-endpoint-storage-event-hub.md

 # [Azure Storage - Private Endpoint](#tab/storage-account)

-### Allow Access to Azure Storage Account from Azure Data Explorer Subnets using a Private Endpoint
+### Allow access to Azure Storage Account from Azure Data Explorer Subnets using a Private Endpoint

 For a tutorial on how to create a Private Endpoint in your Azure Storage account, see [Tutorial: Connect to a storage account using an Azure Private Endpoint](/azure/private-link/tutorial-private-endpoint-storage-portal).